YottaDB/YDBDoc/MessageRecovery/errors.rst

 BLKCNT, Last LOAD Block/RMS Record number: xxxx

 MUPIP Information: This indicates that a LOAD command with the FORMAT=BINARY qualifier completed at record number xxxx.
-Indicates the last block or record number successfully processed by MUPIP LOAD.
+It indicates the last block or record number successfully processed by MUPIP LOAD.
 This information may be useful for auditing the LOAD, or if a restart is required after a LOAD is stopped prematurely.

 Action: -

 --------------
 BLKCNTEDITFAIL